Saturday, October 26, 2019

 The Narcissus has been at the Museum for Fifty years and it now has its turn to be restored to full operating status.
 It is currently in the Donald G. Curry Town House Restoration Shop at Seashore Trolley Museum in Kennebunkport, Maine.
 Work is underway on phase one, to restore the exterior of the Narcissus.
 Adequate funds have been raised to finish the restoration.
 The fundraising for the Narcissus now focuses on the interpretation plans that will tell the amazing story the Narcissus has to tell.
 Please continue reading below for some of the options for contributing to the Narcissus Project.
 Thank You

-Thank you to everyone that has helped Narcissus to this point.
+Thank you to everyone helping the Narcissus to this point.
 We still need to continue to collectively spread the word about the project.
 I encourage you to invite others to join the effort to bring this beauty back into being the majestic, elegant, operating representative of Maine's premier electric interurban railway.

 One way to explain what the Narcissus project is about is by sharing the posts from the Narcissus project blog: www.narcissus1912.blogspot.com